 Types of Alopecia:

-- This is commonly known as male or women pattern baldness, and it is the most common form of alopecia that affects many individuals; some as early as their teen years.
-This form of alopecia is caused when enzymes (biological molecules, typically proteins) in the body starts turning the hormone testosterone into a derivative of itself that causes hair follicles to shrink.
+This is commonly known as male or women pattern baldness, and it is the most common form of alopecia that affects many individuals; some as early as their teen years.
+This form of alopecia is caused when enzymes (biological molecules, typically proteins) in the body start turning the hormone testosterone into a derivative of itself that causes hair follicles to shrink.
 Androgenic Alopecia can be passed down through the genes; otherwise known as hereditary.

-- This is generally associated with the term “Alopecia” in a lot of media reports.
+This is generally associated with the term “Alopecia” in a lot of media reports.
 It’s identified as patchy bald spots on the scalp and is an autoimmune disorder.
 This occurs when the body’s immune system attacks healthy hair follicles.
-The exact reason for this reaction is still unknown but is thought by some, to be triggered by stress or some traumatic event.
+The exact reason for this reaction is still unknown but is thought by some, to be triggered by stress or some traumatic event..

-- Better known as Scarring Alopecia occurs when hair follicles have been replaced by scar tissues.
+Better known as Scarring Alopecia occurs when hair follicles have been replaced by scar tissues.
 There’s a primary and secondary condition for this type of alopecia.
 The primary condition is when the hair loss is directly due to the inflammation of hair follicles, at this time little is understood about this type.
 The secondary condition is when the occurrence of hair loss is due to an event or process unrelated to the follicles, such as burns or infections.

 REMEMBER: Early detection and prevention is better than correction!

-If you are a new client, please use this $15.00 coupon (code Alopecia) on a consultation.
+If you are a new client, please use this $15.00 coupon code (Alopecia) on a consultation.

-Please Share This Blog!
-Visit Website https://www.healthyhairclinic.com
+Please Share This Blog! and the Website https://www.healthyhairclinic.com